So What's This All About?

 This rant could be subdivided into several others, but I'll stick all of the headlamp issues into one.

-The biggest threat to nightime safety isn't misaligned headlights though, it's those idiotically bright blue-white LED piles of shyte shipped with the more modern vehicles.
-I thought it was fairly well known that blue light refracts at a sharper angle than lower frequencies and suffers more from backscatter, which is why older style fog lights used to be yellow: less diffraction and backscatter, but this seems to have been forgotten in our modern, dumbed-down age.
+The biggest threat to nightime safety isn't just misaligned headlights, it's those idiotically bright blue-white LED piles of shyte shipped with the more modern vehicles.
+I thought it was fairly well known that blue light refracts at a sharper angle than lower frequencies and suffers more from backscatter, which is why older style fog lights used to be yellow: remove the blue, and you get less diffraction and backscatter, and the light is less dazzling to our eyes.
+This seems to have been forgotten in our modern, dumbed-down age.
+The dawning of the Age of Aquarius?
+Dawning of the age of homo idioticus more like.

-OK, so perhaps my eye lenses aren't as clear as a 4 year-old's, but they are medically OK.
-However, these brilliant blue-white lights leave me dazzled when driving at night, even if the driver does eventually remember to dip them.
-They don't have to be this way; it's a very simple matter to manufacture LEDs for cars in 'warm white' rather than 'arc welder blue'.
+Perhaps my eye lenses aren't as clear as an 8 year-old's, but they are medically OK; however, these brilliant blue-white lights leave me dazzled when driving at night, even if the driver does eventually remember to dip them.
+They don't have to be this way; it's a very simple matter to manufacture LEDs for cars in 'warm white' rather than 'arc welder blue', and design the optics properly for LED light sources.

-And the number of idiots who insist on using their front fog lamps in good visibility is astounding: thanks for that, I now have to deal with 4 lights coming at me instead of 2, representing a level of inconsideration previously unknown to me.
+And the number of idiots who insist on using their front fog lamps in good visibility is astounding: thanks for that, I now have to deal with 4 lights coming at me instead of 2, representing a level of inconsideration previously unknown to me, besides apparently being illegal.
 Then we have those BMW drivers who think it's cool to have headlights that wink blue when off-axis; I thought it was illegal to show a flashing blue light to the front of a vehicle, but they seem to be exempt.

 I need to catch my breath a moment...

-Finally, who thought it was a good idea to allow vans and SUVs to have their headlights mounted higher than normal?
-This means that when I'm being followed at night by a white van idiot or an SUV (both of which tend to want to sit in my boot) I can't see much because of the dazzling light from the rear.
+Finally, what administrative asshole thought it was a good idea to allow vans and SUVs to have their headlights mounted higher than normal?
+This means that when I'm being followed at night by a white van idiot or an SUV (both of which tend to want to sit in my boot) I can't see much because of the dazzling light from the rear, illuminating the interior of my car.
 All I can do is slow right down for safety reasons which seems to irritate them, which is an awful shame.

 Naan Bread

-Picture if you will, a dead headghog on a busy road.
+Picture if you will, a dead hedgehog on a busy road.
 It's been there for two weeks and has been run over by nearly every lorry in the county.
-It's flat, has no innards left, is around 6 inches in diameter, has no prickles or fur and is just a leathery, well-tanned skin which is creamy in colour.
-Nann bread.
+It's flat, around 6 inches across, has no innards left, no prickles or fur and is just a leathery, well-tanned skin which is creamy in colour with brown patches.
+Naan bread.
 I'm sure that's where it comes from.

 This rant was congealed many years ago by hearing that a certain program was to be screened here in the UK yet again: "I'm A Celebrity, Get Me Out Of Here!"